xeptagondev/performance-app-methodology/methodology/accountability/project-quality-assurance.md

 1. **Filtering by Bureau**: Initially, we select projects that are part of specific bureaus, namely "RBA," "RBAP," "RBAS," "RBLAC," "CB," "BPPS," and "RBEC."
 2. **Further Filtering for QA Required and Project Status**: Among the projects filtered by bureau, we apply additional criteria to focus on those that:
    * Are marked as requiring QA (`isQA_Required` == 1), indicating that they must undergo Quality Assurance processes based on predefined standards or conditions.
-   * Are currently active (`Project Status` == "Ongoing")
+   * Are currently active (`Project Status` == "Ongoing") OR
    * Has been closed within the last two years (to the day) based on the definition of "Closed".
 3. **Excluding Projects Based on QA Status**: From the filtered set, we further exclude projects with an QA status of `Exepted`, `Not Required` .
 This exclusion ensures we focus on projects genuinely engaged with the QA process beyond mere administrative categorization, emphasizing those under evaluation or awaiting completion.
 4. **Identifying Unique Projects**: After applying these filters, we count the number of unique projects by their `ProjectNum_Unified` identifier.
 This final step provides the total count of distinct projects meeting all the specified criteria.
 5. **Define Complete and Incomplete:**
    1. Complete: We considered a PQA as "Complete" if the QA Status is `Complete`and ApprovedDate within the last two years as of today's date.
-   2. Incomplete: The sum of `Pending` and `Ongoing` QA statuses as "Incomplete + any projects with `Complete` status that is older than two years as of today's date.
+   2. Incomplete: The sum of `Not Started` and `In Progress` QA statuses + any projects with `Complete` PQA status that is older than two years as of today's date.
 6. **Calculating QA Completion Rate:** To calculate the completion rate, we need to determine the total number of projects and the proportion of completed projects.
-The completion rate is  expressed as a percentage and can be calculated using the following formula: Completion Rate (%) = (Total distinct count of PQA Complete Projects) / (Total distinct count of Ongoing Project + Closed Project within 2 Years)* 100
+The completion rate is  expressed as a percentage and can be calculated using the following formula:

+Completion Rate (%) = (Total distinct count of PQA Compliant Projects) / (Total distinct count of Ongoing Projects + Closed Project within 2 Years)* 100

+To simplify:

+Completion rate (%) = (Total Completed PQA / isQA_Required=1)*100

 ## Resources